-This may be face to face or remotely.
+Informed consent can be face to face or via telephone.
 Face to face consent will be the primary route of consent and will be highly encouraged to support rapport with parents.
-Remote consent is available to parents who are unable to visit face to face and in case of social distancing measures, self-isolation and shielding based on current government guidelines.
+Telephone consent is available to parents who are unable to visit face to face and in case of social distancing measures, self-isolation and shielding based on current government guidelines.

 The study will be explained to the parent or guardian and the PIS provided.
 The families will then be given ample time to consider the study (~24 hours is recommended) and ask all questions and consider taking part in the study.
-The discussion and consent process will be documented in the child's hospital records.
+The discussion and consent process will be documented in the child's hospital records and the Investigator site file.